iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 4. After changing the port or cable, reconnect your iPhone and check if it appears in iTunes.

-If your iPhone charges when plugged into a computer but cannot be detected by iTunes, the problem may not be with the usb connection.
+If your iPhone charges when plugged into a computer but isn't detected by iTunes, the issue may not be with the USB connection.

 1. In iTunes, click on Help in the menu bar and select Check for Updates, then follow the on-screen prompts to install any available updates.